sharkcoder7/React-Redux-Book-Store/README.md

 # README

-## Check it out live on Heroku: [MERN Library with React and Redux](https://mern-stack-book-library.herokuapp.com/)

 ## MERN Library Project with Redux

 This is a full-stack project with Redux, written to be compatible with two different backend frameworks built using: